-The following is a summary of the Authority's revenues, expenses and net position at year end for each of the fiscal years from 2014 through 2019 and at September 30, 2018 and 2019.
-With respect to September 30, 2018 and 2019, and the three month periods then ended, the summary includes normal accruals and estimates, necessary under generally accepted accounting principles for a fair presentation of combined revenues, expenses and changes in net position of the Authority.
-Operations for the three month period ended September 30, 2019 are not necessarily indicative of operations for the fiscal year ending June 30, 2020.
+The following is a summary of the Authority's revenues, expenses and net position at year end for each of the fiscal years from 2015 through 2020.
 The net position of certain funds is restricted and is subject to varying valuation methodologies pursuant to contracts with bond owners.
 The totaling of the accounts does not indicate that the combined net position is available for the payment of principal of or interest on the Commonwealth Mortgage Bonds, Homeownership Mortgage Bonds or Rental Housing Bonds, for the payment of the Authority's operating expenses or for any other purpose.
 The summary should be read in conjunction with the financial statements and notes appearing in Appendix A. The amounts in the summary for each year ended June 30 are derived from the audited financial statements for each such year.